joedono/House-of-Z/notes.md

 Cure or kill Kellen and retrieve the Panacea
 Defeat Sisava
 **Level Up! - Level 5**
+Find the King or investigate Ibal's murder case

 ## Timeline so Far
 3 3 Days in jail + 1 night at House of Sunlight